 - If you notice that your cat is having diarrhea, you can withdraw the oil since the cat might be sensitive to the oil.

 - Due to the high level of calories in coconut oil, watch the quantities administered to avoid unwanted weight gain.

 Can Cat Litter Cause Cat Asthma?

-Traditional clay-based litters are notorious with silica dust and can easily irritate a cat’s respiratory system.
+Traditional clay-based litters are notorious for silica dust and can easily irritate a cat’s respiratory system.
 Prolonged exposure to silica dust can cause silicosis, which is a fatal lung condition.
 This will worsen asthma in cats.

 The cat’s airway system contracts and dilates during breathing and the aerosolized dust in traditional clay litter when inhaled can trigger a reaction.
 Some of these litters are toxic too.

 This results in sneezing and also coughing as soon as they use the litter box.

 While the litter may not cause respiratory problems, they sure do aggravate them.

 If your cat has been diagnosed with feline asthma by the veterinarian, you need to remove this type of litter and introduce one that is dust-free gradually.